 When you are filing your tax return as a foreigner, you’re dealing with your Income tax.
 It’s calculated as 15% of your income after all the deductions and “discounts”.
-There is also an additional 7% solidarity tax for really high-earning individuals which some of you might want to read about.
-Note, though 2020 is be the last fiscal year for which this 7% is applicable.

 What is considered taxable income in Czech Republic for a foreigner?

 Although there are some cases when you make money and you don’t have to pay any income tax on your earnings at all, most income is actually taxable in Czech Republic.
 According to § 3 of the Czech Income Tax law (586/1992) for a human (and not a company) the following types of income are considered taxable, and therefore should be included in your Czech tax return paperwork: